MrBigoudi/CompareVgImages/samples/jfp12_en/descr.md

   gen_matrix_gravity l
 ```

-Which, given a list of triplet return a matrix.
-Triplets are made of 3 integers.
+Which, given a list of triple of numbers return a matrix.
+Triple of numbers are made of 3 integers.

 First is the piece number P.